 Starting the stories

-The second Dungeons & Dragons book that I ever read.
+The first Dungeons & Dragons book that I ever looked at. |

 The game they were playing was something called Advanced Dungeons & Dragons.